Photo credit Trinity Robbins

 — Boston Hockey Blog (@BOShockeyblog) January 24, 2026

 PC's second power play goal took a bit longer.
-The Friars won a puck battle along the boards and passed the Hudson Malinoski at the goalmouth for a redirection past Yegorov.
+The Friars won a puck battle along the boards and passed to Hudson Malinoski at the goalmouth for a redirection past Yegorov.

 tw-align-centerpic.twitter.com/CFIS1nhM7n https://t.co/JK4uJDYiQ1